Mid Mountains Legal Blog

 What then?

-If the parties reach agreement, they sign a formal settlement agreement.
-This is a written agreement setting out the terms agreed.
-To finalise the settlement, the parties must give the Court their agreement and proposed orders.
-The Court then considers and approves these orders, which ends the court proceedings.
+If the parties reach agreement, they sign a written agreement setting out the terms agreed.
+To finalise the settlement, the parties must formalise their agreement as proposed orders and give them to the Court.
+The Court approving these orders ends the court proceedings.

 If the parties cannot reach agreement, they must tell the Court that they attempted to negotiate but were unsuccessful in finding a resolution.
 The Court will then continue conducting the matter, including obtaining more evidence and setting a hearing date.